-During the 2011-2012 season, Holy Cross won three of four races versus EARC opponent Rutgers, while the Crusaders then swept all three races versus Bucknell.
-The second varsity eight posted a strong spring season with four first-places finishes with wins versus George Washington, Georgetown, Rutgers and Bucknell.
-At the IRA National Championship, the varsity four placed first in the petite final earning a seventh overall place finish out of 13 teams in the varsity four competition.
+During the 2011-2012 campaign, Holy Cross won three of four races against EARC opponent Rutgers, while the Crusaders then swept all three races versus Bucknell.
+The second varsity eight posted a strong spring season with four first-places finishes and wins over George Washington, Georgetown, Rutgers and Bucknell.
+At the IRA National Championship, the varsity four placed first in the petite final earning a seventh place overall finish out of 13 teams in the varsity four competition.